Learn something new every day

-A Cherry Blossom Festival, also called Sakura Matsuri, is a spring festival which celebrates the natural beauty of cherry trees, along with Japanese food, culture, and history.
-Cherry Blossom Festivals are held all over the world including Japan as gestures of goodwill and friendship.
-Most major metropolitan areas have a yearly Cherry Blossom Festival, and you can consult the Internet to find a list of nearby festivals and dates.
+A cherry blossom festival, also called Sakura Matsuri, is a spring festival that celebrates the natural beauty of cherry trees, along with Japanese food, culture, and history.
+Such festivals are held all over the world, including in Japan, as gestures of goodwill and friendship.
+Most major metropolitan areas have a yearly one in the spring.

-Naturally, a Cherry Blossom Festival centers around the exquisite pale pink blooms of Prunus yedoensis, the Yoshino cherry tree.
-The Yoshino cherry, called sakura in Japanese, is an ornamental tree cultivated for its blooms, and does not produce fruit.
+Naturally, a cherry blossom festival centers around the exquisite pale pink blooms of Prunus yedoensis, the Yoshino cherry tree.
+The Yoshino cherry, called sakura in Japanese, is an ornamental tree cultivated for its blooms and does not produce fruit.
 Thousands of years of Japanese tradition celebrate the cherry, which is featured prominently in Japanese art and culture.
-Many Japanese enjoy the annual tradition of blossom viewing parties, trips into the countryside to picnic under the cherry trees.
-Most blossom viewing parties also include art and poetry, which guests composing short poems or brush paintings to celebrate the experience.
+Many Japanese enjoy the annual tradition of blossom viewing parties, which often include trips into the countryside to picnic under the cherry trees.
+Most blossom viewing parties also include art and poetry, with guests composing short poems or brush paintings to celebrate the experience.

-At a Cherry Blossom Festival, attendees wander through orchards of cherry trees to enjoy the beautiful view.
+Attendees wander through orchards of cherry trees to enjoy the beautiful view.
 Japanese ornamental gardens often feature a variety of other beautiful flowering plants along with fish ponds and decorative structures.
 Most festivals also feature a street fair, where visitors can purchase Japanese art, crafts, and food.
-A Cherry Blossom Festival often celebrates Japanese culture with artistic performances such as traditional Japanese dancing and plays as well.
+They often celebrate Japanese culture with artistic performances, such as traditional Japanese dancing and plays, as well.

-In the United States, many cities hold an annual Cherry Blossom Festival in cooperation with the local Japanese embassy or goodwill society.
-The nation of Japan has made numerous gifts of ornamental cherry trees to nations all over the world, including a gift in 1912 of 3,000 trees to the city of Washington, D.C., which has a world famous Cherry Blossom Festival.
-An emphasis on friendly ties with Japan and cooperation between nations is the focus of a Cherry Blossom Festival, when visitors are not sampling delicious food, watching performances, or simply enjoying the cherry trees.
+In the United States, many cities hold an annual cherry blossom festival in cooperation with the local Japanese embassy or goodwill society.
+The nation of Japan has made numerous gifts of ornamental cherry trees to countries all over the world, including a gift in 1912 of 3,000 trees to the city of Washington, D.C., which has a world famous festival around the time that they bloom.
+An emphasis on friendly ties with Japan and cooperation between nations is the focus of a festival, when visitors are not sampling delicious food, watching performances, or simply enjoying the cherry trees.

-In most cases, a Cherry Blossom Festival features events which last at least two weeks, to take advantage of the blooming window provided by the cherry trees.
+In most cases, these events last at least two weeks to take advantage of the blooming window provided by the cherry trees.
 In Japan, regional festivals celebrate individual cuisine and arts, and travelers often enjoy several festivals, much like Americans travel to see the fall color in the Eastern States.
-In other parts of the world, Cherry Blossom Festivals are a chance to experience Japanese culture in general, and can make a fun trip for all ages.
+In other parts of the world, they are a chance to experience Japanese culture in general and can make a fun trip for all ages.

 I really want to visit Tokyo during their cherry blossom festival.